jschrier/blog/_posts/2023-08-27-Three-LLM-Summarization-Strategies.md

 **Pro:**  This is widely used and easy to parallelize.

-**Con:** Disregards logical flow and structure of the text (splitting by word count will break across sentences, paragraphs, chains of thought
+**Con:** Disregards logical flow and structure of the text (splitting by word count will break across sentences, paragraphs, chains of thought)

-**Implementation:**  For sake of demonstration we\[CloseCurlyQuote]ll implement a chunk function we can use in subsequent work.
+**Implementation:**  For sake of demonstration we'll implement a chunk function we can use in subsequent work.

 ```mathematica
 (*divide into chunks with default length of 3000 words*)